-With Phase 2 of the PWHL Expansion Player Distribution Process coming to a close, here's a look at what's happened so far and what to expect this week as Phase 2 wraps up and moves into Phase 3.
+With Phase 2 of the PWHL Expansion Player Distribution Process coming to a close, here's a look at what's happened so far and what to expect this week as the process moves into Phase 3.

 Each team will be able to sign up to three players on expiring contracts, though existing teams will also have to take into consideration that any player signed during this window automatically takes up one of the three protection spots available at the end of the phase.
-Expansion teams, meanwhile, are only permitted to sign free agents who featured on their initial 20-player lists, and it’s their last chance to do so: if a player on an expiring contract was on an expansion team’s list, that team cannot sign them at any point after Phase 3.
+For expansion teams, meanwhile, it’s their last opportunity to sign free agents who featured on their initial 20-player lists: if a player on an expiring contract was on an expansion team’s list, that team cannot sign them at any point after Phase 3.

 The EFO and FPO contract formats are also off the table going forward.
-If a player received and declined an offer meeting the FPO criteria (essentially, at least two years with a starting salary at or above $80,000), Phase 3 will be their last chance to sign in the league for the 2026-27 season.
-But no new EFOs can be issued (even if a team didn't use theirs in Phase 2), and there are no conditions attached to new contract offers meeting the FPO threshold.
+For the six players who received FPOs, Phase 3 will be their last chance to sign in the league for the 2026-27 season, and they cannot be signed for an average annual value of less than $73,125.
+Players were permitted to negotiate with their 2025-26 team throughout Phase 2 (and with all other teams during Phase 1 prior to receiving the FPO, courtesy of an unannounced rule change), so it is expected that an athlete who declined an FPO would have made that decision having already ensured they'll have a place to land in Phase 3.
+From this point on, no new EFOs can be issued (even if a team didn't use theirs in Phase 2), and there are no conditions attached to new contract offers meeting the FPO threshold.

-Given that 12 of the first 15 signings were players already under contract elsewhere, expect expansion teams to be active during this window.
+Given that 15 of the first 20 signings were players whose rights were held by existing teams, expect expansion teams to be active during this window.
 It's likely that some free agents already have agreements with expansion teams in place, but opted to wait until Phase 3 to make it official so that the team could acquire top under-contract players during the only period when most were available.
 However, unlike Phase 2's requirement that all teams acquire five players, Phase 3 features only a maximum — no minimum.
 If an expansion team doesn't max out its three possible signings during Phase 3, it will carry those spots forward to Phase 4, where each expansion team will acquire as many players as it takes to get to a total of 10.
 That means each expansion team will acquire at least two, and at most, five, players in Phase 4, depending on what they do in Phase 3.

 Phase 4 doesn't open until next week, but because the carry-over option will affect teams' approaches to Phase 3, it's important to know the basics.
 Players already under contract will once again be available to expansion teams during Phase 4, but before that, existing teams will each make three more protections.
 There are a lot of moving pieces with Phase 3 because of this.
 It's possible that some expansion teams will be adjusting their strategies on the fly based on existing teams’ signings, since those will impact how many under-contract players will remain unprotected in Phase 4 (and therefore, how many spots an expansion team may want to leave open).

 Meanwhile, existing teams might tailor their approach to re-signing their players on expiring contracts based less on their value than on the perceived risk of losing them.
-Since expansion teams no longer have any mechanism to force a free agent to sign with them, a player and their existing team could preemptively agree to re-sign during the Phase 5 re-signing period instead of Phase 3, and to reject any other offers in the meantime.
+For players who received an FPO, that risk is imminent: they must sign now, whether with their previous team or any other.
+But since expansion teams no longer have any mechanism to force a free agent to sign with them, a player who did not receive an FPO could preemptively agree to re-sign with their existing team during the Phase 5 re-signing period instead of Phase 3, and to reject any other offers in the meantime.
 This would enable the team to focus on acquiring new players and/or protecting players already under contract, who might otherwise be tempted (or required) to go elsewhere.
 It would take trust on both sides, but for a player who wants to stay where they are and maximize their team's chances at building/maintaining a competitive roster, staying on the sidelines of Phase 3 may be the best move.

 In light of all this, some key things to watch for during Phase 3: